Program: B.S., Electrical Engineering

 From city lights to satellites, semiconductors, telephone switching systems and audio equipment, their work depends on electricity and the engineers who design and develop ways to harness its power.

 Electrical Engineering majors at CSUN receive a solid, broad-based education.
 Among the many topic areas in the basic curriculum are mathematics, physics, chemistry, computer programming, engineering materials, electrical circuits, engineering mechanics, thermodynamics, engineering economy and numerical analysis.
-At the senior level, students are required to take an approved concentration in one of the Electrical and Computer Engineering Options: Biomedical Engineering, Communications, Digital Systems Design, Control Systems, Electronics, Microwave and Antenna Engineering, or Power Systems.
+At the senior level, students may choose elective courses from one or more of the following Electrical and Computer Engineering areas: Biomedical Engineering, Communications, Digital Systems Design, Control Systems, Electronics, Microwave and Antenna Engineering, or Power Systems.

 Senior design projects have included national intercollegiate competitions.
 Students compete in designing a micromouse and training it to run through a 10-square-foot maze.
 Students also work on interdisciplinary teams to design, build, program and test an unmanned autonomous helicopter.
 Other projects include developing a sophisticated stereo system, a control system for a satellite tracking antenna, a television tuner, fabrication of a hybrid circuit, software-defined radio, etc.

-- The Chemistry Placement Test (CPT) is required with a score of 40 or higher prior to enrolling in CHEM 101.
-Students who do not receive this score must receive a grade of “C” or better in CHEM 100 before taking CHEM 101.
+The Chemistry Placement Test (CPT) is required with a score of 40 or higher prior to enrolling in CHEM 107.
+Students who have had high school chemistry and expect to enroll in CHEM 107 must take this test regardless of their score on the AP Chemistry exam.
+Students who do not receive this CPT score must receive a grade of “C” or better in CHEM 100 before taking CHEM 107.

 Special Grade Requirements